Blue-Squid/leetcode75-speedrun/README.md

 ## Introduction

 LeetCode has become the go-to platform for aspiring software engineers and developers looking to prepare for technical interviews.
 With its extensive collection of coding problems, it offers an excellent opportunity to hone your algorithmic and data structure skills.
-Among the many ways to use LeetCode effectively, one approach that has gained popularity is the "LeetCode 75 Speed Run."
+Among the many ways to use LeetCode effectively, one approach that has gained popularity is the "LeetCode 75 Study plan."
 In this repo, we will attempt to complete the 75 problems in 48 hours.

 ## What is the LeetCode 75 Speed Run?